-Use this form to calculate LCC for different choices of equipment.
+Use this form to compute the Life Cycle Cost (LCC) for different choices of equipment.
 Exchange the default values in the form below.
 Fill in the investment cost and estimate the maintenance and energy cost per year.

-¬Ļ Expected inflation subtracted from nominal investment rate , use the default value or ask your financial officer for advice
+¹ Expected inflation subtracted from nominal investment rate, use the default value or ask your financial officer for advice

-The whole-life cost is calculated using the formula:
+The Life Cycle Cost is calculated using the formula: